Leo4Bits/TemperatureAnalisis-app/README.md

 # PROJECT TemHumiAnalisis

 - The purpose of this project is mesure **the temperature** and **the humidity** in the room.
 - Base on the returned data from **DHT11**, we can analize and compare it with some certain values.
-Additionally, draw a chart so user can have a multi sight of thier **Room's temperature|humidity**
+Additionally,this project will display a chart with 3 parameter so user can have a multi sight of their **Room's temperature|humidity| hic (heat in celsius)**

 ## Practical Application